Group Members

 • Michel Laforest Mongeau, BSc student in Chemistry and undergraduate researcher in our group in Fall 2021 and during Summer 2022.

-• Xuehuan Hu, a former visiting PhD student (2019–2021) from the School of Energy and Power Engineering at Beihang University, China.
+• Xuehuan Hu, former visiting PhD student (2019–2021) from the School of Energy and Power Engineering at Beihang University, China.

-• Hang Yin, a former MSc student (graduated in 2021) and previously an undergraduate researcher (2018 to 2019).
+• Hang Yin, former MSc student (graduated in 2021) and previously an undergraduate researcher (2018 to 2019).
+After McGill, Hang continued on the academic track as PhD student in Environmental Sciences at the University of Guelph, Canada.

-• Alexandre Shanks, a former MSc student (graduated in 2018).
+• Alexandre Shanks, former MSc student (graduated in 2018).

-• Jin Ma, a former PhD student.
+• Jin Ma, former PhD student.

-© 2013–2022 Andreas Zuend, McGill University last page update: 2024-02-22
+© 2013–2025 Andreas Zuend, McGill University last page update: 2025-02-26